nodebots/nodeboats-jsconf2015/particle.md

 spark setup
 ```

 Spark-cli will ask you to log in to your account, or create an account if you do not yet have one.
 Follow the instructions to set up your core.
 Make sure to take note of your Access Token and Core ID.
-You'll need these later.After you enter wifi credentials as part of your setup process, your Particle should restart.
+You'll need these later in your code!
+After you enter wifi credentials as part of your setup process, your Particle should restart.
 It will quickly blink green to indicate that it is connecting to the wifi.
 Once it connects it should begin breathing cyan.
 Press `Enter` to claim your core.
 Once it flashes rainbows your Core is claimed!
 Press `Enter` again.
 You can now give your Core a convenient nickname to substitue for the Core ID if you wish.

 If, during this process, your Core starts blinking other colors, you can find out what they mean [here](http://docs.particle.io/core/#leds).